Hamilton White House: The White family

+Governor White and his son Andrew both served as Managing Directors and interim publishers of the Syracuse Post-Standard, Herald, and Sunday edition newspapers prior to their sale to Newhouse Publications.

-The family owned a number of historic landmark buildings: The Hamilton and Horace White Memorial Building (1876), the original property at the current Chimes Building, the White House/Farm (later, Onondaga Golf and Country Club and the Lyndon Golf Courses), five historic mansions, three along Syracuse's prestigious James Street and two more in the nearby village of Fayetteville, New York, and various commercial properties throughout downtown Syracuse.
+The family owned a number of historic landmark buildings: The Hamilton White House, the Horace and Hamilton White Memorial Building (1876), the Empire Hotel Building; the original property at the current Chimes Building (former Florence Apartments); four historic mansions along Syracuse's prestigious James Street; the White House (farmhouse, later Onondaga Golf and Country Club and the Lyndon Golf Course properties where the farmhouse is located) plus two more mansions in the nearby village of Fayetteville, New York; and various commercial holdings/properties throughout downtown Syracuse.

 At his death in 1899, Hamilton Salisbury White also left his widow, Adelaide, 46 residential properties designed or rebuilt by renowned architect Ward Wellington Ward, plus other homes built by other well known local architects.
 White bought these properties from fire victims, rebuilt them at his personal cost, and allowed the victim families rent-free use, until those former owners could in turn repurchase them at cost, or chose to move to other quarters.
+Additionally, Mrs. White built and owned several residences herself, including two on Brattle Road (where she lived as a widow), several in the University neighborhood, others across Syracuse she rented.